g0t4/examples/5090/try-zeta/server/examples.md

 }
 ```

-## request after I made a change and typed "set"
+## request after I made a change in calc.lua

 ```json
 {